josephtey/AmplifyWorkshop/README.md

    Amplify is now provisioning the authentication service - this will take some time.

-3. While we are waiting, let's add a login / signup page in our application.
+3. Add a login and signup page to our Web Application (while we are waiting for the service to be provisioned).

-   To do this, open the file `src/index.js`, and import the Authenticator module by adding the following code **after the rest of your imports**:
+   Open the file `src/index.js`, and import the Authenticator module by adding the following code **after the rest of your imports**.
+This module includes the UI components for our login and sign up page:

    ```javascript
    import { AmplifyAuthenticator } from '@aws-amplify/ui-react';
    ```

    In the same file, surround the `<App />` tag with the `<AmplifyAuthenticator>` tag.
    Essentially, replace `<App />` with the following code:

    ```javascript